Dewi Lewis: Dewi Lewis Publishing

 and Simon Roberts.
 Lewis has worked in close collaboration with a number of European publishers and was a founding member of the European Publishers Award for Photography, which was established in 1994 and ran until 2015.

 In 2014 Dewi Lewis Publishing won PhotoEspaña's Outstanding Publishing House of the Year award.

+Personal life

+Lewis was born in Denbigh, North Wales and brought up in Rhyl.